Part 1: Wild Atlantic Way: Sligo

 Return to Sligo town for a leisurely kayak tour of Ballisodare Bay where you will use the tide to paddle around to a nearby seal colony.
 You can spend a few minutes watching the seals dive and play in their natural habitat.
 From there you will be brought to see the grave of legendary Queen Maeve of Connacht from the water.
 The sheltered and tidal nature of this route makes it the perfect choice for kayakers of all experience and none.
 A wonderful way to finish off a fantastic first day.

 Day 2 – Sligo – Relax

 Lissadell House and Gardens

 After all the activity yesterday, we take day two at a more leisurely pace with a visit to Lissadell House and Gardens.
 Lissadell House is famous in Irish history as the childhood home of Constance Markievicz and her sister Eva Gore Booth who went on to play important roles in the rebellion and the suffrage movement respectively.
 It was also visited on several occasions by WB Yates.
-Although closed now, the house and gardens hope to reopen once it is safe to do so.
+Although closed now until further notice, the house and gardens hope to reopen.
 It is usually possible to tour the house and wander around the ornate Victorian and Alpine Gardens.
 The house and gardens will be open for June, July and August.